intekhabrizvi/Codeigniter-mongo-library/README.md

-CIMongo
+CIMongo - MongoDB Library for Codeigniter 2
 =======

-MongoDB Library for Codeigniter 2
+This library help you to use perform MongoDB based queries just like active record in CodeIgniter.

+This library support
+* Write Concern and journal
+* Read Preference
+* Aggregation Framework

+#Methods

 ##Insert Method
 * `insert` Insert a new document into a collection